coders-school/stl/module3/01_computational_complexity.en.md

 ___

-## Complexity `O(n)`
+## `O(n)` complexity

-Now imagine the situation that we are looking for Żaneta's number in the address book.
+Now imagine the situation that we are looking for Zowie's number in the address book.
 However, we are not going to do a binary search now, we will just see how long it will take when we search person by person.
-So we start with the letter A and 4 days later we finally find Żaneta's number 🙂.
-Such complexity, where we check each element in turn, is complexity `O(n)`.
+So we start with the letter A and 4 days later we finally find Zowie's number 🙂.
+Such complexity, where we check each element in turn, is `O(n)` complexity.

 <!-- brak miejsca - dzielę na dwa -->
 ___
 <!-- .slide: style="font-size: 0.85em" -->

-## Complexity `O(n)` - example
+## `O(n)` complexity  - example

 ```C++
 constexpr size_t samples = 1'000'000'000;